Start planning early

 Get the house in “showcase” condition

 Small cosmetic touches can increase your home’s value by thousands.
 (See improvement section below.)
+Staging sells!
+Our complimentary consultation will give you a plan to help you get ready for selling with the goal of getting you top dollar.

 Decide what goes and what stays

 Before you start showing your home, you need to decide what will be included in the sale.
 If you want to take your washer and dryer with you, tell serious buyers before negotiations start.
+Be careful not to exclude too many things as this can diminish the enthusiasm of a buyer who might view the home as being stripped of appealing features.

 Look for a new home